diffpy/diffpy.srfit/doc/devmanual/extending.rst

 The simplest way to extend the ``ProfileParser`` is to derive a new class from ``ProfileParser`` and overload the ``parseString`` method.
-By default, the ``parseFile`` method can read an ascii file and passes the loaded string to the ``parseString`` method.
-For non-ascii data one should overload both of these methods.
+By default, the ``parseFile`` method can read an ASCII file and passes the loaded string to the ``parseString`` method.
+For non-ASCII data one should overload both of these methods.
 An example of a customized ``ProfileParser`` is the ``PDFParser`` class in the ``diffpy.srfit.pdf.pdfparser`` module.